 - Imaging scans such as X-rays, CT scans, and MRIs

+During your pregnancy, your infection might be treated using antibiotics, antiviral medications, and antifungal medications.
 If the infection could pass to the baby during delivery, your doctor may opt to perform a C-section instead of a vaginal delivery.

-What Can Happen If an Infection Goes Untreated During Pregnancy?
+What Can Happen if an Infection Goes Untreated During Pregnancy?

 Untreated infections during pregnancy could cause cerebral palsy and other birth injuries in your baby.
 An untreated infection during your pregnancy could also lead to fetal infection, placental damage, severe maternal illness, and stillbirth.
 Some infections, such as bacterial vaginosis, can also lead to pelvic inflammatory disease, which can then lead to an infection in your uterus.